rshin1209/DS-5899/README.md

 * **NLP**: Large context required to understand books, plays, and instruction manuals
 * **Computer Vision**: Higher resolution can lead to a better and more robust insight
 * **Time series, audio, video, medical imaging**: Data are intrinsicly modeled as sequences of multiple steps
-## How to scale Transformers to longer sequences?

 # Attention is the HEART of Transformers
 <img src="https://user-images.githubusercontent.com/25111091/197630239-df4a88d6-7bd6-4d81-88cd-f3beae23fb9e.png" width="500">